PLEASE NOTIFY US IF YOU ARE A CONSUMER UPON PLACING YOUR ORDER.

 The Company shall ensure that each delivery of the Goods is accompanied by a delivery note that shows all relevant Company reference numbers, the type and quantity of the Goods (including the code number of the Goods, where applicable), special storage instructions (if any) and, if the Goods are being delivered by instalments, the outstanding balance of Goods remaining to be delivered.

 The Company shall deliver the Goods to the location set out in the Order or such other location as the parties may agree in writing (Delivery Location).
-The Company shall provide the Buyer with an estimated day of dispatch.
+The Company shall provide the Buyer with an estimated day of despatch.
 Any dates quoted for delivery are approximate only, and the time of delivery is not of the essence.

 Unless otherwise notified by the Company, for all orders of standard Orders up to £500 (excluding VAT), carriage will be charged at £30 (excluding VAT) per shipment for delivery to mainland United Kingdom.
 For all Orders above £500 (excluding VAT) to the UK mainland, carriage will be paid by the Company.
 Carriage costs are available on request for oversized items, items which require crates or palletisation, or items which require delivery outside of mainland United Kingdom.